Follow the Money: Uncovering the Incorporation & Ownership STRUCTURES of Chinese Firms

 ABOUT THE BULL DRAGON PROJECT

-2. Chinese investment in critical and emerging technologies (CETs)
+Chinese investment in critical and emerging technologies (CETs),

 The BULL DRAGON project is based on Elly Rostoum’s research and Ph.D. dissertation, “Balancing Sino-American Hegemony in the Era of Critical and Emerging Technologies: Economic Statecraft as Grand Strategy and its Implications on US National Security Anxieties and the Instrumentalization of the Chinese Firm,” at the University of Massachusetts, Boston.
 The research has since grown and expanded to include a partnership with researchers and technologists at the Johns Hopkins University Applied Physics Lab.

-The BULL DRAGON project investigates how capital flows are shaping China’s ascendancy as a global hegemon.
+The BULL DRAGON project employs a multidisciplinary approach, integrating machine learning, discourse analysis, and process tracing to uncover and map the ownership and incorporation structures of Chinese commercial entities, across strategic sectors and jurisdictions.
 Our aim is to shed light on how China’s role, ambitions, and goals around the world are contesting its new place vis a vis the United States, and American spheres of influence around the world.

 38.9072° N